open-aviation/tangram/docs/plugins/backend.md

 Backend plugins are the standard way to add new server-side capabilities to `tangram`.
 They are self-contained Python packages that `tangram` discovers and loads at runtime, allowing for clean separation from the core framework.

-This design, inspired by the plugin systems of tools like `mkdocstrings` and `pytest`, means you can develop and distribute your `tangram` extensions on PyPI.
+This guide walks you through creating a backend plugin.

-# 1. Project Structure
+## 1. Project Structure

 A backend plugin is a standard Python package.